trilogy-data/pytrilogy/README.md

 pypreql is an experimental implementation of the [PreQL/Trilogy](https://github.com/preqldata) (prequel trilogy) language, a variant on SQL intended to embrace the best features of SQL while fixing common pain points.

 Preql looks like SQL, but doesn't require table references, group by, or joins.
-It's crafted by data professionals to be more human-readable and less error-prone than SQL.
+When you query, it puts the focus on what you want to get, not how you want to get it - you've already done that work once in your data model.

 It's perfect for a modern data company that just can't quit SQL, but wants less pain.